-- Hosts are taxed $8-$14/night; proceeds fund affordable housing 💞 + the citys STR licensing program.
-[Currently, the Eugene transient-room tax funds cultural services.
+- Hosts pay a nightly tax; proceeds fund affordable housing 💞 + the citys STR licensing program.
+[Currently, state law requires that the Eugene Transient Room Tax (TRT) fund cultural services.
 Affordable housing seems to us a more appropriate beneficiary.]

 - The City tweeted that its goal was to “limit mass conversion of long-term housing for Seattleites into short-term rentals, while still allowing people to rent out their homes.”
-We hope to elect City Councilors in 2020 who understand the need to protect Eugenes rental housing stock.
+We hope to elect Eugene City Councilors in 2020 who, like the leaders of the cities above, understand the need to protect our rental housing stock.

 Upcoming City Council action: Dec.
 11

 This summer the Eugene City Council finally directed staff to look into regulation.
 Council held a work session on STRs on Sept.
 23 and scheduled another on Dec.
 11 at noon to consider a draft ordinance.
 According to the December South University Neighborhood newsletter and staff comments at the November Housing Policy Board meeting, the draft ordinance will include at least the following items:

 - Owner-occupancy requirement — for instance, the homeowner must live on site at least 275 days/year.